-In an effort to provide greater instruction on how to use our All-in-One Underwriting Tool for Real Estate Development and Acquisition, we’ll be developing a series of walkthrough videos and posts on the methodology behind the various components of the model.
-Our hope is that if you are empowered with the how, you’ll be more willing/able to provide feedback to improve the model.
+In an effort to provide greater instruction on how to use our All-in-One Underwriting Tool for Real Estate Development and Acquisition, we’ve developed a series of walkthrough videos and posts on the methodology behind the various components of the model.

 This walkthrough, our first in the series, will detail how the Permanent Debt Module is built (see Perm.
 Debt Tab).
 Below we post a video of the walkthrough together with a brief description of the key components of the Perm.
 Debt tab.